Clandestine chemistry: Cocaine

-Operation Purple is a U.S. DEA driven international chemical control initiative designed to reduce the illicit manufacture of cocaine in the Andean Region, identifying rogue firms and suspect individuals; gathering intelligence on diversion methods, trafficking trends, and shipping routes; and taking administrative, civil and/or criminal action as appropriate.
+Operation Purple is a U.S. DEA driven international chemical control initiative designed to reduce the illicit manufacture of cocaine in the Andean Region, identify rogue firms and suspect individuals, gather intelligence on diversion methods, trafficking trends, and shipping routes, and take administrative, civil and/or criminal action as appropriate.
 Critical to the success of this operation is the communication network that gives notification of shipments and provides the government of the importer sufficient time to verify the legitimacy of the transaction and take appropriate action.
 The effects of this initiative have been dramatic and far-reaching.
 Operation Purple has exposed a significant vulnerability among traffickers, and has grown to include almost thirty nations.
 According to the DEA, Operation Purple has been highly effective at interfering with cocaine production.
 However, illicit chemists always find new methods to evade the DEA's scrutiny.

 In countries where strict chemical controls have been put in place, illicit drug production has been seriously affected.
 For example, few of the chemicals needed to process coca leaf into cocaine are manufactured in Bolivia or Peru.
 Most are smuggled in from neighbouring countries with advanced chemical industries or diverted from a smaller number of licit handlers.
-Increased interdiction of chemicals in Peru and Bolivia has contributed to final product cocaine from those countries being of lower, minimally oxidized quality.
+Increased interdiction of chemicals in Peru and Bolivia has contributed to final product cocaine from those countries being of lower, minimally oxidized quality (i.e. containing a lower than desirable oxygen fraction per unit mass of the drug).

 As a result, Bolivian lab operators are now using inferior substitutes such as cement instead of lime and sodium bicarbonate instead of ammonia and recycled solvents like ether.
 Some non-solvent fuels such as gasoline, kerosene and diesel fuel are even used in place of solvents.

 Manufacturers are attempting to streamline a production process that virtually eliminates oxidation to produce cocaine base.
 Some laboratories are not using sulfuric acid during the maceration state; consequently, less cocaine alkaloid is extracted from the leaf, producing less cocaine hydrochloride, the powdered cocaine marketed for overseas consumption.